 Deficiency: You see cracks and/or punctures in the wall surface that may or may not penetrate completely.
 Panels or tiles may be missing or damaged.
+Note:

-- 1. This does not include small holes created by hanging pictures, etc. - 2.
-Control joints/construction joints should not be recorded as a deficiency. - 3.
-Cracks that have been repaired or sealed properly are no longer a deficiency.
-Level of Deficiency:
+1. This does not include small holes created by hanging pictures, etc.

+2. Control joints/construction joints should not be recorded as a deficiency.

+3. Cracks that have been repaired or sealed properly are no longer a deficiency.

-Level 1: In a wall, you find a hole, crack, missing tile or panel, or other damage that is between 1 square inch and 8 1⁄2 inches by 11 inches.
+Level 1: In a wall, you find a hole, crack, missing tile or panel, or other damage that is between 1 square inch and $8\frac{1}{2}$ inches by 11 inches.
 The hole does not penetrate the adjoining room/area.
 You cannot see through it to the adjoining area.